alanna-jc/VAE_Anomaly_Detector/README.md

-# VAE_Anomaly_Detector
+# Library of AutoEncoder designs for Anomaly Detection

-Project for Anomaly Detection that uses a variational auto encoder
+Each branch is its own design.
+Ran and designed on Google Colab